Create a B2 Article

 Introduction

 Have you ever asked yourself which subject you’ll actually use in real life?
-We all study many things, but some are clearly more useful than others, especially when thinking about the future.
+We all study many things, but some are clearly more useful than others.

 Why I choose English

 In my opinion, English is the most useful subject today.
-It’s not just for passing exams—it’s the language of the internet, science, business and travel.
-If you speak English well, you can communicate with people almost anywhere in the world.
+It’s the language of the internet, science, business and travel.
+If you speak English well, you can communicate almost anywhere.

 It opens doors

 The best thing about English is that it gives you more opportunities.
-You can apply for scholarships, join exchange programmes or simply feel more confident when travelling.
+Many companies require it, and it helps when travelling or studying abroad.

 To sum up, English is much more than a school subject—it’s a tool for life.
-Why not make the most of it now and enjoy the benefits later?
+Why not make the most of it now?